detective-owl/Marshal-Bot/README.md

  All of the drawings and diagrams are Made by Toph#6152

 ### SUGGESTIONS:
-1. You could use and LED Matrix to change the secondary display some of the gestures you could put is `←,→,↑,↓,x,| |`.
+1. You could use an LED Matrix to change the secondary display some of the gestures you could put is `←,→,↑,↓,x,| |`.
 (Suggested by Toph#6152).
 This is more practical since it will be more easier to read and glare won't be an issue.
 2. Try using an ultrasonic sensor if you want to use this in a longer range with more consistent values.
 This also means your plane should be bigger since there are some interference when they are near each other.
 3. A better way of automation is using a lane tracking sensor to follow the line going to the actual gate.
 Sensors like this would work (https://www.makerlab-electronics.com/wp-content/uploads/2017/06/Color-Sensor.jpg).
 4. Try adding a LIDAR Module for the sight, LED matrix for signal interpretation, magnetic sensor if you want integrate it in the runway and in the plane.